- What is zen gardening?

 The final element of a zen garden is the greenery, which helps to promote happiness and togetherness within your Zen garden.
 Bamboo is an excellent choice for Zen gardens as it can be used for creating tall, straight lines which represent a strong mind and spiritual fortitude.
 Decorations such as stone lanterns or a Buddha statue can also be added amongst the plants.

-The best plants for a mineral Zen garden design
+The 7 best Zen plants for a Zen garden design

 The mineral (stones, rocks, gravel) and the vegetal are crucial for your Zen garden.
 The plants that you should grow in planters for your Zen garden should be low; flowering plants.
 However, you can also use taller grasses and shrubs in containers too so that they are kept neat and tidy